Inc21/blarney_cc_pp1/README.md

 ### Features Left to Implement

 - Full club history page.
 The club historian has been collecting old photos and articles and the history page would be a great way to publicize this.
 - Events page.
-As mentioned earlier Blarney CC is very active and runs many events.
+As mentioned earlier Blarney CC is very active club and runs many events.
 This page would be a very valuable place for marketing these events and for users to find more info about the event.
 - Registration page for events.

 ## Testing

 This website was tested on as many different devices as I was able to find.
-Including a laptop, desktop pc, two different iPads, and three different versions of mobile phones.
-I Used a program called [Grammarly](https://www.grammarly.com/) to check for any spelling or typing errors.
-Clicked all the links and made sure that they are pointing to the right page and that they open in a new window.
+Including a Dell laptop and desktop pc, iPads 6th and 10th generation, and iPhone SE, iPhone 12 and iPhone 13.
+Also used a program called [Grammarly](https://www.grammarly.com/) to check for any spelling or typing errors.
+Clicked all the links on all pages and made sure that they are pointing to the right page and that they open in a new window.
 Filled out the form to confirm that it is functioning as intended.
 Additionally conducted Google lighthouse and W3C validator testing, results for them are below.
 Also made sure that the website is clear, easy to use and valuable for the user.

-- This website was created with few colors and no big pictures.
-This makes this page very easy on the eyes of the end user.
+- This website was created with only two main colors and with no big images.
+This makes page very easy on the eyes of the end user and quick to load.

 - Also used Google dev tools to test responsiveness on smaller screens and with throttling on for low-end and mid-tier mobiles.
 The website was able to load with no considerable page loading times even on low-end mobile.

 ## Look and feel
-  - The look of this website is very consistent in all different browsers tested
+  - The look of this website is very consistent in all different browsers tested including Google Chrome, Mozilla Firefox, Apple Safari and Microsoft Edge.

 ## Interesting bug or problems.